Sacramento County Bar Foundation

 Due to budget constraints, the SCBF can only support a few of the worthy projects for which applications are submitted.
 Lack of approval should not be considered a reflection upon the merits of a project, and applicants are encouraged to reapply in the future.

-Applications this year are due Friday, September 14, 2018.
-Applicants will be informed of the outcome of applications within 30 days of the due date.
+Applications this year are due Friday, June 21, 2019.
+Applicants will be informed of the outcome of applications within 60 days.
 Applications received after the due date may be resubmitted for consideration for next year.
 Applications will be evaluated by SCBF’s Board of Directors.
 Applicants will be notified by letter of the disposition of their applications.
 Early applications are encouraged.

 Applications may be submitted by e-mail to firstname.lastname@example.org or through SCBF’s website at: http://www.foundation.sacbar.org.
 Alternatively, applicants may submit hard copies of their application by mailing the original application and two copies should be mailed or personally delivered in an envelope addressed to: